mionova/JavaScript-Playground/README.md

 # JavaScript-Playground

-A collection of projects and exercises from my JavaScript training.
+A collection of small projects and exercises from my JavaScript training.
 &nbsp;

 ## Small Projects